How to Make Oobleck with Cornstarch: A Fun Science Activity for Kids (15 Minutes!)

 You may also want a fork to get started or for those kiddos who aren’t quite ready to jump in.
 A spoon isn’t going to cut it.
 We used forks to push and scrape the mixture in the beginning.
 Eventually they ditch the fork for their fingers and that’s when the magic begins.

-• Food coloring -for fun but optional
+• Food coloring

-• Small plastic toys -also for fun but optional
+• Small plastic toys for enhanced play

-• Smock
+• Smock or old t-shirt

-• Tablecloth or roll of kraft paper for your surface.
+• Tablecloth or kraft paper

 • Bowl or container with sides

-• Wet washcloth and broom for clean up
+• Wet washcloth and broom for cleanup

-How To Make Oobleck
+Step-by-Step Instructions: How to Make Oobleck

-• Add water and a few drops of food coloring to a measuring cup
+1. Add water and a few drops of food coloring to a measuring cup

-• Pour colored water over cornstarch
+3. Pour colored water over cornstarch

 It’s as simple as that!!